UXDProtocol/uxd-program/README.md

 ## Admin instructions

 They setup the UXD account stack and provide management option related to insurance fund and capping.
-Only the `authority_key` can interact with these calls.
+Only the `authority` can interact with these calls.

 ### `Initialize`

-This initialize the State of the program.
-Called once, the signer becomes the authority, should be done by a multisig/DAO.
+This initialize the State of the program by instantiating a `Controller`.
+Called once, the signer becomes the authority, will be done through the DAO.
+Only one controller can exist at anytime.

-### `RegisterDepository`
+### `RegisterMangoDepository`

-Instantiate a new `Depisitory` PDA for a given collateral mint.
+Instantiate a new `MangoDepository` PDA for a given collateral mint.
 A depository is a vault in charge a Collateral type, the associated mango account and insurance fund.

 Eject the mint auth from the program, ending the program.
 Maybe should be "deinitialize", need to think.